orionrobots/orionrobots.github.io/galleries/gallery-8-signal-generator-diode-bridge/index.md

 ---
 description: Diode Bridge And Signal Generator Experiments
+title: Diode Bridge And Signal Generator Experiments
+date: 2005-01-25
 images:
   - caption: How to freeform a diode rectifier bridge.
-There will be an artical on constructing this shortly - but for some this picture may be inspiration enough.
+There will be an article on constructing this shortly - but for some this picture may be inspiration enough.
     date: Tuesday 25 of January, 2005 23:02:37 GMT
     name: bridgefreeforms4.png